Acute myeloid leukaemia (AML) prognosis

 One way that doctors assess your prognosis is using the ELN genetic risk groups.
 These come from the European LeukaemiaNet (ELN).
 The genetic mutations that you have will put you into one of three ELN risk groups:

-Checking for genetic mutations after treatment
+Checking for genetic changes after treatment

-If tests show that your genetic mutation has gone below a certain level, this can mean that the treatment is working well.
-On the other hand, if the mutation can be detected at a higher level, it might mean that you need more treatment.
+- If tests show your genetic mutation is below a certain level, this can mean the treatment is working well.

 We have more information about measuring your response to treatment.